 |Suppression||Identity Data, Contact Data||Compliance with the Suppression request||Legitimate Interests.
 Limited personal information is held in instances where individuals have asked us to not hold their personal information to ensure that the company can remain compliant with their request|

 Where we need to process your Personal Data either to comply with law, or to perform the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with the functionalities of the Site).

-In this case, we may have to stop you using our Site have with us but we will notify you if this is the case at the time.
+In this case, we may have to stop you using the Site have with us but we will notify you if this is the case at the time.

 |Social Media sites||Yes||Identity Data, Contact Data|